composewell/haskell-dev/getting-started-nix-pkgs.rst

-Nix Package Management
+Nix Package Derivation
 ======================

 If you are new to nix read the `Nix getting started guide
 <getting-started-nix.rst>`_ first.

 Nix is an "immutable" package manager, it can be used to build, install, use and remove packages from different sources into the system hosting nix.
 Before building a package, it builds and installs all the dependencies of the package, if necessary.
 Moreover, the dependencies of one package cannot affect other packages, each package can have its own , potentially different, version of the same dependency.